Kong/docs.konghq.com/app/_hub/kong-inc/prometheus/index.md

 ### Available metrics

 - **Status codes**: HTTP status codes returned by Upstream services.
-  These are available per service and across all services.
+  These are available per service, across all services and per route per consumer.
 - **Latencies Histograms**: Latency as measured at Kong:
    - **Request**: Total time taken by Kong and Upstream services to serve requests.